Great Tew

-Great Tew is an English village and civil parish in Oxfordshire, about 5 mi north-east of Chipping Norton and 8 mi south-west of Banbury.
-The 2011 Census gave a parish population of 156.
+Great Tew is an English village and civil parish in Oxfordshire, about 5 mi north-east of Chipping Norton and 8 mi south-west of Banbury, close to the Cotswold Hills.
+The 2011 census gave a parish population of 156.
 This qualifies it for an annual parish meeting, not a monthly parish council.
 The village has largely belonged since the 1980s to the Johnston family, as the Great Tew Estate, with renovations and improvements.

-Toponym
+Name

 In Old English, the toponym Cyrictiwa – "Church Tew" – distinguishes the village from neighbouring Little Tew, which then lacked a church, and Nether Worton which seems not to have had a place of worship until the 12th century.
+In the 17th century, some Raynsford family genealogical records mention the village as "Tew Magna".